 Back in June of 2018, former Kentucky pitcher Sean Hjelle was drafted in the second round to the San Francisco Giants.

-Just 13 months later, the former Wildcat has already been promoted four times, with his most recent coming yesterday afternoon.
+Just 11 months later, the 6-foot-11 prospect has already been promoted three times, with his most recent coming yesterday evening.

 According to MLB.com, the former Kentucky star is the No. 6 overall prospect for the Giants and the third-best pitcher they are grooming in the minors before making the jump to the MLB.